Klaudio-Peqini/geomagnetic_mfdfa/README.md

 scripts/run_geomag_analysis.py

-## Short-record geophysical workflow

-You can paste the following section into the main `README.md`, preferably after the existing **Geomagnetic Workflow Example** section or before the seismic CLI examples.

----

 ## Short-record workflow for radon and geomagnetic/RPI series

 For records with only a few thousand samples, the full seismic-style parameter scans should not be used directly.
 Short radon and geomagnetic/RPI records require conservative scale limits, narrow q-ranges, preprocessing diagnostics, and surrogate-based interpretation.